mobizt/Firebase-ESP32/README.md

 }

-//Global function that notify when stream connection lost
+//Global function that notifies when stream connection lost
 //The library will resume the stream connection automatically void streamTimeoutCallback(bool timeout)
 {